gtk-rs/gtk4-rs/book/src/meson.md

 ### Release Build and Installation

-You first have to setup the builddir and then install it with meson.
+You first have to set up the `builddir` and then install it with Meson.
 On Linux, the default directory might require root access to modify it.

 ```